 A Markets and Markets report noted that the integration of telemedicine, EHR, and e-Prescribing software resulted in a network that relied on healthcare information technology, or HCIT, for diagnosis and prescription during the pandemic.

 Government mandates, or encouragement, have also increased HCIT adoption.
 In the US, for example, the Centers for Disease Control and Prevention (CDC) recommended using telemedicine.
-At the same time, the Drug Enforcement Administration (DEA) introduced regulations requiring electronic prescriptions for controlled substances.
+At the same time, the Drug Enforcement Administration (DEA) introduced regulations requiring electronic medical prescriptions for controlled substances.

 Read more about healthcare technology trends to watch in 2021-2023.